hanseatics/BottomBar/README.md

 // Use the dark theme.
 mBottomBar.useDarkTheme();

-// Set the color for the active tab.
+// Set the activeIconColor for the active tab.
 Ignored on mobile when there are more than three tabs. mBottomBar.setActiveTabColor("#009688");

 // Use custom text appearance in tab titles.